DexrnZacAttack/iCUETempGraphTool/README.md

 <br>
 ### (This guide applies for Corsair iCUE version 5.5, not sure about other ones.)

+1. Install Corsair iCUE if you don't already have it (Note you do not need a Corsair device to use both iCUE and this tool.)
-1. Open Corsair iCUE and go to Settings
+2. Open Corsair iCUE and go to Settings
-2. Go to Sensor Logging and turn it on
+3. Go to Sensor Logging and turn it on
-3. Select the desired devices to monitor and export temperature from
+4. Select the desired devices to monitor and export temperature from
-4. Select the output directory <br>
+5. Select the output directory <br>
-5. Wait a while for it to monitor, once you are ready, run the script and select the CSV file and the folder to output the PNGs to.
+6. Wait a while for it to monitor, once you are ready, run the script and select the CSV file and the folder to output the PNGs to.
-6. You are done.
+7. You are done.

 If there are any issues, please leave a bug report at https://github.com/DexrnZacAttack/iCUETempGraphTool/issues You may also make suggestions.